 - Ray & Charles Eames, Paul Evans, Frank Lloyd Wright, Eero Saarinen, Harry Bertoia, Florence Knoll, Herman Miller, George Nakashima

 Hermes and Chanel have largely been leading the way in the market of fashion purses and hand bags, but also luggage with the inclusion of Louis Vuitton.
-Fashion vintage clothing like that of Alexander McQueen or Pucci can have high collectability and value in the market.
+Fashion vintage clothing like that of Alexander McQueen or Pucci can have signifigant market interest and value in the market.
 Fashion statements and accessories are overlooked quite frequently.
 Don’t forget to look out for the Roy Lichtenstein brooch in the jewelry box!

 Pucci, Valentino, Judith Leiber, Christian Dior, Fendi, Edward Molyneux, Thierry Mugler